allendemoura/predictor-react/User Guide.md

 - There are 30 gems on the Under, and 0 on the Over.
 You bet 1 gem on the over.
 Your friend sees the great odds and also bets 2 gems on the Over.
 If you win, you will get your 1 gem back and 10 gems from the other side, for a total of 11.
 Your friend will get 21, because they bet more.

 All gems will be automatically credited to your account when the pool resolves and is closed.

+If you run out of gems, the bank will top you up with 5 automatically after some time, so you can start betting again and build up funds!
+The delay is variable and subject to change for accounts that attempt to abuse this feature, but will always be long enough that you can't just cheese it.

 ## Leaderboard